-A rugby club is a community, a living, breathing entity which is ran by and exists for the benefit of all; players, fans and supporters.
+A rugby club is a community, a living, breathing entity that is run by and exists for the benefit of all; players, fans, and supporters.
 The players might make the team but the members make the club.

 Why Should You Play Rugby?

 We encourage participation from all ages 6 to 65, whatever your ability.
 It’s a fun way to make the first significant steps towards developing a fit and healthy lifestyle.

 2. Be social

 Have fun!
 Participation in rugby stimulates inclusion and interaction.
 It builds self-confidence and forges friendships and develops core values such as integrity and respect that are characteristic of rugby.

 Through participation and structured coaching, rugby develops the key mental skills of self-control, concentration, discipline, decision making, and leadership.
 These skills are the keystones of daily life.